bibi21000/PyCoffer/docs/dev/coffer.rst

   But while you use them or after an application bug ... they are in /tmp

-  These can be a security issue if files are stored in clear in coffer.
+  This can be a security issue if files are stored in clear in coffer.

   Look at CofferBank which use Fernet to encrypt the coffer file and PyNacl to encrypt files inside.